De Brouckère metro station

-The station opened on 17 December 1969, as a premetro station on the tram line between De Brouckère and Schuman, and it also became a heavy metro station in 1976, serving former lines 1A and 1B.
-Following the reorganisation of the Brussels Metro on 4 April 2009, it is served by lines 1 and 5, which cross Brussels from east to west.
+The station opened on 17 December 1969 as a premetro station on the tram line between De Brouckère and Schuman.
+This station was upgraded to full metro status on 20 September 1976, serving former east–west line 1 (further split in 1982 into former lines 1A and 1B).
+Since 4 October 1976, the station has also accommodated North–South Axis premetro services at separate platforms.
+Then, following the reorganisation of the Brussels Metro on 4 April 2009, it is served by lines 1, 3, 4 and 5 Line 3 was disbanded in 2024 and replaced by the new line 10.

 History

 De Brouckère station was inaugurated on 17 December 1969 as a premetro station (i.e. a station served by underground tramways), as part of the first underground public transport route in Belgium, which initially stretched from De Brouckère to Schuman.
 On 20 September 1976, the premetro line was converted into a heavy metro line, which was later split into two distinct lines on 6 October 1982: former lines 1A and 1B, both serving De Brouckère.
+On 4 April 2009, metro operation was restructured and the station is now served by metro lines 1 and 5.

 Since 4 October 1976, De Brouckère has also been served by the North–South Axis, which is part of the premetro system.
-Lines 3 and 4 provide most service on that axis.
-On 4 April 2009, metro operation was restructured so that lines 1 and 5 now serve the station.
+Lines 4 and 10 provide most service on that axis.